Eating Pista (Pistachios) During Pregnancy

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-You’ll be given a long list of do’s and don’ts during pregnancy, of which eating habits often form a large part.
-Pistachios offer health benefits to people in various ways.
+You will be given a long list of do’s and don’ts during pregnancy, of which eating habits often form a large part.
+Pistachios in pregnancy offer health benefits to people in various ways.
 Delicious and crunchy when eaten raw, these nuts can also be used for cooking.
 Also commonly known as pista, they grow on small trees and shrubs found in the subtropical and tropical regions of Asia, Africa, and the USA.
 They are considered one of the oldest nuts known to mankind and are believed to have existed as far back as 6,000 B.C.

-Is it Safe to Eat Pistachios During Pregnancy?
+Is It Safe to Eat Pistachios During Pregnancy?

 The Nutritional Value of Pistachios